oluwolefsamson/BandDrive-Nextjs-Dashboard/README.md

   - 🥧 **Pie/Donut Chart** → Category distribution
 - **Data Table**: Sortable and filterable sample user/sales data.

+-**THEME**: TO CHANGE THE THEME, NAVIGATE TO THE SETTING SECTION AT THE SIDEBAR, CLICK GENERAL AT THE DROPDOWN, GO TO THE APPEARANCE CARD AND TOGGLE THE BUTTON TO CHANGE THEME

 ### ✅ Security & Session Management

 - **Session persistence** for users who choose to stay logged in.

 ## 🛠️ Technologies Used

 ### **Frontend**

 - **Next.js** → Server-side rendering and routing
 - **Tailwind CSS** → Modern styling
 - **MUI (Material UI)** → UI components